-Map 3 shows the location of the various types of open space within the planning area.
-The most dominant form of open space in this planning area is the extensive areas in forest lands.
+Map 8 shows the location of the various types of open space, parks and recreational areas within the planning area.
+The most dominant form of open space in this planning area is the extensive areas acreage in forest lands.

-The following discussion and policies are in addition to those found in Goal 5: Open Space, Scenic and Historic Areas and Natural Areas and Recreational Needs.
+The following discussion and policies are in addition to those found in Goal 5: Open Space, Scenic and Historic Areas and Natural Areas and Goal 8: Recreational Needs.
 Sites inventoried in this section that are in addition to those inventoried in the Open Space and Recreational Needs Elements are local desires and are not to be construed as additional Goal site requirements.